A SHORT HISTORY OF EARTHLINK

 A committee was formed and funding was sought to develop a project providing employment to clients and staff in the area of horticulture.

 In 1995 Earthlink became an Incorporated Society and began providing paid employment to clients and staff based in Lower Hutt.
 Earthlink was the first organisation to provide paid employment at the minimum adult wage to clients at that time.

 2002 saw the launch of the Recycling to Retail project.
-This project involved collecting items from the Silverstream landfill.
+With assistance from Hutt City Council, this project involved collecting items from the Silverstream landfill.
 After cleaning, refurbishment and electrical checks where necessary, those items are sold through our recycling division shop.

-In 2010 after consultation with Maori, Pacific, health professionals and other community groups, Earthlink established the Hutt Valley Regional Curtain Bank.
+In 2010 Earthlink established the Hutt Valley Regional Curtain Bank.
 With help from Hutt City Council this continues to look after our community.

-The Curtain Bank is staffed community volunteers and stocked with donated curtains from local residents and businesses.
+The Curtain Bank is staffed by community volunteers and stocked with donated curtains from local residents and businesses.

-In 2012, as part of a “Silver Lining” initiative, Hutt City Council facilitated discussion between Earthlink and a major provider of corporate uniforms, which led to a pilot project to recycle or re-purpose end of life corporate apparel.
+In 2012, Earthlink and a major provider of corporate uniforms, set up a pilot project to recycle or re-purpose end of life corporate apparel.

 A total of 40,200 garments were recovered from a number of businesses.
 Some 23 tonnes that would ordinarily have been disposed of offshore, into landfill or by means of incineration – A significant and unacceptable carbon footprint.

 Earthlink has adopted a triple bottom line policy – Performance is measured not just in financial terms but also in terms of social and environmental performance.
 Our core values are paramount in day to day decision making.

-Earthlink has a governance board which provides oversight and includes people with knowledge of cultural issues, financial, business and marketing strengths - They have a deep understanding of our core values.
+Earthlink has a governance board which has a deep understanding of our core values.

 Earthlink is contracted to the Hutt Valley District Health Board and Ministry of Social Development to provide support to clients.